Wonjun-Han/DotProduct_FP4/README.md

-# MXFP4 Pipelined Dot-Product Architecture
+# MXFP4/NVFP4 Pipelined Dot-Product Architecture

-A high-performance, pipelined hardware implementation of MXFP4-based Multiply-Accumulate (MAC) logic for AI accelerators, designed in Chisel.
+A high-performance, pipelined hardware implementation of MXFP4/NVFP4-based Multiply-Accumulate (MAC) logic for AI accelerators, designed in Chisel and test with cocotb.

 ---